24 May 2023

 We were on the home strait by then — although the steep and winding road down from Paul da Serra certainly wasn't straight!
 There was time for a few more stops and a few more photos before arriving back in Funchal at around 4:30 pm.
 I said goodbye to Gil and the group — who were a friendly bunch — and hopped out of the car outside my hotel.

 It was a full day but it didn't feel too rushed and it was nice to return to Funchal with enough time for a quick dip in the sea before dinner.
 I had thought about taking an East Madeira jeep tour on another day, but I think that would have been too much jeeping and too much touring for a five-day trip.
-But I did take an early-morning sunrise tour to Pico do Arieiro on my final morning, which I would recommend highly.
+But I did take an early-morning sunrise tour to Pico do Arieiro on my final morning, which I would recommend highly (read more about it in this blog post).

 Found this post useful?
 Please consider supporting my blog by buying me a coffee.